JulienFink/WiFi-Project/README.md

    To crack WEP, we need a large number of packets/IVs to analyse the IVs and crack the router's key.

+   Step 1:
-   Step 1: capture a large number of packets
+   <br/> Capture a large number of packets
    ```
    airodump-ng --bssid MAC --channel N --write file_name wireless_adapter_name
    ```

+   Step 2:
-   Step 2: run aircrack-ng to crack the password
+   <br/> Run aircrack-ng to crack the password
    ```
    aircrack-ng .cap_file_captured_previously
    ```